ryuk27/elastic-siem/README.md

 ---

 ## Conclusion
-This guide provides a hands-on approach to setting up a SIEM home lab using Elastic Stack and Kali Linux.
+The project provides a hands-on approach to setting up a SIEM home lab using Elastic Stack and Kali Linux.
 It equips you with practical skills for configuring, monitoring, and analyzing security events.